-This will automatically generate a song title for you.
+The [Generate Title] button will automatically generate a song title for you.

-This button launches the Chord Options dialog, which allows you to add chord pushes, rests, shots, and held chords for any given bar.
+The [Chord Options] button launches the Chord Options dialog, which allows you to add chord pushes, rests, shots, and held chords for any given bar.

-This is the Chord Builder button.
+The [Chord Builder] button launches the Chord Builder.
 Chords may be heard and entered to the Chord Sheet by clicking in this dialog.

-F5 Bar Settings - Launches the Edit Settings for Current Bar dialog.
+The [Bar Settings] button launches the Edit Settings for Current Bar dialog.
 This allows you to enter changes to the arrangement at any bar or chorus.
 The hot key is F5.

-Song Form - launches the Song Form Maker dialog and other tools to control the form of your song
+The [Song Form] button shows a menu with options to open the Song Form Maker dialog and other tools to control the form of your song

-The grace note button enables the embellisher and opens the Melody Embellisher dialog for customizing the embellisher.
+The [Embellish Melody] button allows you to enable the embellisher or open the Melody Embellisher dialog for customizing the embellisher.